Noise felt curiously absent in the outside world during the pandemic. Businesses shuttered, traffic thinned, cars stayed in garages.

-Chronic noise is hard on our peace of mind, and it can be damaging to our overall health.
-Traffic-related noise alone produces a substantial negative health impact, according to a recent study in western Europe by the World Health Organization.
-Researchers believe that the stress caused by exposure to traffic noise contributes to heart disease, cognitive impairment, and sleep disturbance, among other conditions.
+Thanks to a number of factors, chronic noise exposure is once again on the rise.
+It’s hard on our peace of mind, and it can be damaging to our overall health.
+Traffic-related noise alone produces a substantial negative health impact, according to a recent study in Western Europe by the World Health Organization.
+Researchers believe that the stress caused by exposure to traffic noise contributes to heart disease, cognitive impairment, and sleep disturbance.

 And traffic noise is only part of the soundscape.
-With packed restaurants and devices we carry that buzz, beep, and sing, the world is getting louder.
-Movies today can get as loud as 130 decibels (dB), the equivalent of a jackhammer.
+With packed restaurants and devices we carry that vibrate, beep, and ring, the world is getting louder.

-If you’re among the many who struggle to find peace and quiet during these deafening times, take note: There are things you can do to reduce your exposure to noise — and soften the effects of exposure that’s unavoidable.
+If you’re among the many who struggle to find peace and quiet during these deafening times, take note: There are things you can do to reduce your exposure to noise — and soften the effects of unavoidable exposure.

 How Hearing Works

-Our ears and the sensitive, complicated components involved in hearing are part of our nervous system.
+Our ears, as well as the sensitive, complicated components involved in hearing, are all part of our nervous system.
 Like the digestive and respiratory systems, your hearing is always on.